tagion/tagion/docs/tech/todo/index.md

 - [ ] add hash of recorderblock to epochchain
 Assignee: lr

-### Deployment testing
-Goal: May
-- [x] Backup the production dart to an external server
-    -  Note: parts of the data is now backed up to a hetzner storage box.
-But we can not incrementally backup the data with rsync, because the outgoing port 23 is blocked.

-- [ ] Test if the production network can run on the current code for 4 weeks in mode0

-### Seperate hashnet and securenet
-Description: prepare to be able to use alternate hashing algorithm (ie. blake3)
-- [x] Make hashnet and securenet seperate classes
-Assignee: cbr

 -----------------------------------------------------------------------------------------

 ## Backlog

-### Remove tagion.Keywords module
-- [ ] Keywords.result seems to be the only one that is still used, which should be replaced with HiRPC.Receiver.response

-### NNG @safe
-Description: Large parts of the nng wrapper code could be converted to @safe
+### Seperate HashNet and SecureNet
+Description: prepare to be able to use alternate hashing algorithm (ie. blake3)
-- [ ] Make Web.post @safe
+- [ ] Make hashnet and securenet seperate classes

-### Wallet cleanup
-- [ ] Fix wallet snavs byte fees -- needs discussion
-- [ ] BUG: Accounting history doesn't work for contracts sent to yourself
-- [ ] Remove deprecated search func from DARTFile. remove associated.
-- [ ] Convert wallet test to read indices directly instead of using dart.search

 ### Network Joining and participation (Mode2)
 Goal: Q3